-The same training set of known RNA-binding molecules has been used to build a Bayesian model (Bayesian categorization methodology) to distinguish “good” molecules from the compounds with known activity.
+The same training set of known RNA-binding compounds has been used to build a Bayesian model (Bayesian categorization methodology) to distinguish “good” molecules from the compounds with known activity.
 Both molecular fingerprints (circular FCFP6 fingerprints) and molecular properties (MW, No. of HBA, No. of HBD, LogP, PSA, No. of rotatable bonds, No. of rings) were involved in the construction of Bayesian model.
-At the next step, the model has been applied to Life Chemicals HTS Stock Compound Collection in order to predict RNA-binding compounds.
-PAINS compounds, as well as those with "bad" and reactive groups, have been filtered out from the resulting compound set.
+At the next step, the model has been applied to Life Chemicals HTS Compound Collection in order to select screening compounds targeting RNA.
+PAINS, as well as those with "bad" and reactive groups, have been filtered out from the resulting compound set.

 Fig 1.
 Some representative compounds from Life Chemicals RNA Focused Library.

 - Warner, K. D.; Hajdin, C. E.; Weeks, K. M. Principles for Targeting RNA with Drug-like Small Molecules.
 Nature Reviews Drug Discovery 2018, 17 (8), 547–558. https://doi.org/10.1038/nrd.2018.93.